-Established Area: The area identified as the "Established Area" on the map in Appendix B to indicate where the Intensification Levy and associated Policy is applied.
+Established Area: The area identified as the "Established Area" on the map in Appendix B.

 Executive Director: The Executive Director of City Planning and Community Development or the delegate or successor in title.

 Excess Infrastructure Capacity: The portion of Infrastructure Work the Initial Developer constructs that provide capacity in excess of that required for the lands being developed by the Initial Developer or which will service or provide a benefit to Future Benefitting Lands of a Future Developer.